What is Japanese fabric... what to sew with it?

 Bags, printed, baskets, laptop printed, fanny pack, messenger bag, tote bag, ...

-9. for details of other garments : pocket bottom, facings, inner belts of skirts and pants...
+9. for details on other garments : pocket bottoms, facings, inner waistbands of skirts and pants...

-I love to recover small scraps of Japanese fabric and give them a second chance in garment pockets but also in small details like facings, belt linings... wow effect guaranteed!
+I love saving small scraps of Japanese fabric and giving them a second chance in garment pockets but also in small details like facings, waistband linings... guaranteed wow effect!

 Coat lining in Japanese fabric